Pet Euthanasia

 If you would like to have the procedure done at your house, you can schedule to have a veterinarian and technician from Martensville Veterinary Hospital come to your home.
 Unfortunately, there are limited times we can do this and there may be technician and after hours fees as well as our regular house call fee.
 Many owners feel having us come to their home less traumatic for them and their pet than coming into the hospital.
 This is a decision that should be made by the entire family.
 Please take into account that some people may not want a constant reminder of their pet being euthanized in the home where they live every day.

-You have the choice of a mass or preferred cremation.
-With a mass cremation you will not receive your pet’s ashes back and they will be spread for you.
-With a preferred cremation, your pet is isolated from other pets during the process so that you may get the ashes of your pet back.
+You have the choice of a shared or individual cremation.
+With a shared cremation you will not receive your pet’s ashes back and they will be spread for you.
+With a individual cremation, your pet is isolated from other pets during the process so that you may get the ashes of your pet back.
 You may also select a private cremation, where your pet is cremated alone.
-With preferred and private cremations, the ashes come back in a satchel, or you can choose to receive them back in a sealed urn.
+With individual and private cremations, the ashes come back in a faux marble urn, or you can choose to receive them back in a custom urn.
 The urn is an additional cost and can be selected ahead of time.
-You can read more about cremation and view urns at prairiepetcremation.com.
+You can read more about cremation and view urns at willowcreekpetcremations.com.
 You can also choose to take your pet with you to bury at home, however, most towns and cities do not allow pet burial in your backyard.
 We do not have a pet cemetery that we recommend at this time because most are unregulated and can be destroyed as soon as ownership changes.

 If you are considering euthanasia for your pet, please feel free to contact us.
 You may also want to look at our memorialization suggestions, or links about pet loss.